 Summary

 You can blacklist sensitive topics from a customer service AI bot by defining restricted keywords, intents, and confidence thresholds that trigger refusal or escalation.
-Platforms like CustomGPT provide no-code controls to block high-risk topics while routing complex or sensitive issues to human agents safely.
+Platforms like CustomGPT.ai provide no-code controls to block high-risk topics while routing complex or sensitive issues to human agents safely.

 Ready to deploy a safe and compliant AI support agent?